 We maintain two active stock option plans for the purpose of granting stock options to employees and members of Autodesk's Board of Directors: the 1996 Stock Plan (available only to employees) and the 2000 Directors' Option Plan (available only to non-employee directors).
 Additionally, there are six expired or terminated plans with options outstanding, including the Nonstatutory Stock Option Plan (available only to non-executive employees and consultants) which was terminated by the Board of Directors in December 2004.
-In March 2005, the Board of Directors approved a new stock plan, the 2006 Stock Plan, which effectively replaces the 1996 Stock Plan on February 1, 2006, subject to approval by the stockholders of the Company.
+In June 2005, Autodesk's stockholders voted against a new stock plan, the 2006 Stock Plan (See Item 4, "Submission of Matters to a Vote of Securities Holders," for voting results of this proposal), which was intended to replace our 1996 Stock Plan.
+The Company is expecting to seek stockholder approval of a new stock plan at a special meeting of stockholders prior to the end of the current fiscal year.